NikosAlexandris/pvgis-prototype/docs/cli/position/overview.md

 ### CSV

-We can export the results in widely known and machine readable CSV format
+We can export the results in the widely known and machine readable CSV format

 ``` bash exec="true" result="ansi" source="above"
 pvgis-prototype position overview \